 How can I forget The Reflex by Duran Duran!
 I first heard this song when I was back in Taiwan with my family in August 1984.
 The U.S. government had just sent my family and me over to Taiwan so that I could have one year of Chinese Mandarin language immersion training.
 Our living quarters were on Yangmingshan Mountain near a training school in the vicinity of the small village of Shantzehou.

-During our first week on Yangminshan, I often heard The Reflex on International Community Radio Taiwan (ICRT) in our quarters after I returned from my classes a little after 3:00.
-The summer and fall of 1984 were one of my family's happiest times.
+During our first week on Yangminshan, I often heard The Reflex on International Community Radio Taiwan (ICRT) in our quarters after I returned from my classes shortly after 3:00.
+The summer and fall of 1984 were some of my family's happiest times.

 What Becomes of the Broken Hearted

 In contrast, the summer and fall of 1992 were some of the saddest periods of my life.
 My relationship with my wife had gone downhill in a hurry since 1984.
 To compound matters, my oldest son Mike developed schizophrenia in 1986 and had been in and out of mental institutions.
 By February 1990, Mona and I separated.
 Due to my wife's mental illness, our marriage could not be saved and ended in divorce in July 1992.